-4.2 Polished near net shape and polished disc preforms The precision gob process is restricted to biconvex shaped preforms.
-The size of the gobs is also restricted to a minimum volume of 120 mm.
+4.2 Polished near net shape and polished disc preforms The precision gob process is restricted to biconvex shaped

 In addition, SCHOTT offers lens (near net shape) and disc shaped preforms that can be produced based on individual customer designs using classical lens production processes.
 The surface quality is equal or better 40/20 scratch/dig and the roughness is less than 2 nm rms.
 It is also possible to achieve very tight volume tolerances.
 Please ask your sales representative for more detailed information.